 The medical service trip is a credit-bearing experience and course at IUPUI.
 The experience also counts as an international "I" experience for the RISE Initiative.
 Participating students can elect to receive one-credit hour through the IUPUI School of Science to become eligible for numerous IUPUI-affiliated scholarships.

-The 2018 medical service trip participants have already been selected.
 For more information regarding this opportunity, please email our 2018 co-trip leaders, Juan Sanchez (email@example.com) or Elliot Beckner (firstname.lastname@example.org).

 Sustainability of Involvement